Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 Vitamin B12 acts as a cofactor for two essential enzymes.
 The first, methionine synthase, catalyzes the reconversion of homocysteine to methionine in the cytoplasm.
 This reaction simultaneously regenerates S-adenosylmethionine (SAM), the body's primary methyl group donor.
 SAM is involved in DNA methylation, neurotransmitter synthesis and creatine production.

-The second enzyme, methylmalonyl-CoA mutase, operates within mitochondria (the cell's energy powerhouses).
-It converts methylmalonyl-CoA to succinyl-CoA, an intermediate of the Krebs cycle (the central metabolic pathway for energy production).
-B12 insufficiency causes methylmalonic acid accumulation, an early functional marker of inadequate status.
+The second enzyme, methylmalonyl-CoA mutase, operates within the mitochondria, the cell's energy powerhouses.
+It converts methylmalonyl-CoA to succinyl-CoA, a fuel for the Krebs cycle.
+This cycle is the central pathway for energy production.
+B12 insufficiency causes methylmalonic acid to accumulate, an early functional marker of inadequate status.

 In the nervous system, B12 participates in myelin synthesis (the protective sheath around nerve fibers).
 Maintaining this sheath determines nerve conduction speed and the preservation of cognitive functions with age.